c4tom/DreamDevBox/docs/support/troubleshooting.rst

 This issue might arise if you set :ref:`env_tld_suffix` to an official top level domain such as ``.com``.
-What happens is that the bundled DNS server does a catch-all on the TLD and redirects all name resolution to the Devilbox's PHP container IP address.
+What happens is that the bundled DNS server does a catch-all on the TLD and redirects all name resolution to the DreamDevBox's PHP container IP address.

 If you want to access ``https://www.example.com`` in that case, the request goes to the PHP container which does not have a valid SSL certificate for that domain.